sethgabrielbrady/shopular/README.md

 1. Even though the current build will only allow for 1 click event to change, Id like make it a toggle so that it can return to the original US dollars, text, naming.
 2. Display the user name and time they logged in.
+3. Fix the way html "binds??" sortType - remove the anchor tag
+4. Fix the test expressions on the inventory controller

 ### Known Issues
 Removing an item only removes it from the table, not localStorage.